Ministry of Information (Myanmar): Books

-In 1963 the Burmese Translation Society was absorbed into the Moinistry's Printing and Publishing Enterprise, and renamed Sarpay Beikman (Palace of Literature).
+In 1963 the Burmese Translation Society was absorbed into the Ministry's Printing and Publishing Enterprise, and renamed Sarpay Beikman (Palace of Literature).

 This organisation gives out the annual Sarpay Beikman Manuscript Awards for new manuscripts and National Literature Award for books published in the previous year.

 Speaking at an award presentation in December 2009, Secretary-1 General Tin Aung Myint Oo said: "...
 Developing countries are working for their own development by laying down and implementing policies appropriate to their respective societies.
 However, foreign media, turning a blind eye to their achievements, are always slandering, defaming and making fabricated accusations against them.
 Therefore, it is a historic duty for literati to rebut the unfounded accusations of foreign media, to help the entire people to see the internal and international developments in the right perspective and to be able to march steadily on the path of national interests and to organise them with literary power for preservation and development of national culture.

 It is also important for literati to prevent the infiltration of alien culture and extinction of national characteristics with national literary and cultural power.

 And it is also necessary for them to take an active part in building a strong and united Union in line with political, economic and social objectives. ..."